pablo-chacon/camo/docs/mobile_onion_routing_spec.md

 ## 1. Introduction

+This specification documents a discovery made while investigating the attack surface of USSD codes and GSM signaling.
+The investigation followed a chain of reasoning from how carriers route calls, to how forwarding chains produce partial visibility at each node, to how M2M private APNs create jurisdictional breaks, to how these properties — when composed deliberately — produce onion routing at the cellular radio layer using only standard telecommunications infrastructure.

+The discovery is this: GSM call forwarding, private APN routing, M2M eSIM pools, and WireGuard inter-node encryption, assembled into a distributed network architecture, produce a system with the same fundamental anonymization properties as Tor — but operating at the radio layer where Tor does not reach, and built entirely from infrastructure that the global carrier industry already operates and depends on.

 The relationship between a mobile device and the cellular network is asymmetric by design.
 The subscriber registers with the carrier.
 The carrier assigns identity.
 The carrier routes traffic.
 The carrier retains metadata.
-In most jurisdictions, the carrier is legally required to provide lawful intercept capability — meaning the carrier's infrastructure is simultaneously the subscriber's communication channel and the state's interception infrastructure.
+Carrier infrastructure collects this data as a structural property of how cellular networks operate — call records, tower location, session timing — regardless of what software runs on the device.

 Existing privacy tools operate above this layer.
 A device running Tor still has a SIM.
 That SIM registers on towers.
-The carrier knows the device's IMSI, its physical location to cell-level granularity, and the timing and volume of all traffic — even when the content is protected.
+The carrier knows the device's IMSI, its physical location to cell-level granularity, and the timing and volume of all traffic — even when content is protected.
 A device using Signal still exposes its cellular identity to its carrier.
 A device running GrapheneOS still participates in the carrier's metadata collection.

 This is not a failure of those tools.
 It is a consequence of where they operate.
 None of them were designed to address the radio layer because the radio layer was considered fixed infrastructure — something you use, not something you architect around.

-This protocol is built on a different premise: the radio layer is not fixed.
+The premise of this protocol is that the radio layer is not fixed.
 The carrier provides radio access.
-Everything above the radio layer is negotiable.
-A private APN moves the gateway — the point where a device's traffic enters the internet — from carrier infrastructure to operator-defined infrastructure.
-A distributed network of private APN gateways, interconnected and routing traffic through dynamically constructed chains, produces at the radio layer the same property that Tor produces at the IP layer: no single node has full visibility of both origin and destination.
+Everything above the radio layer is configurable.
+A private APN moves the gateway from carrier infrastructure to operator-defined infrastructure.
+A distributed network of private APN gateways, running containerized mobile cores and rotating eSIM pools, interconnected via WireGuard and discovered through a signed gossip protocol, produces at the radio layer the same property that Tor produces at the IP layer: no single node has full visibility of both origin and destination.

-This protocol specifies how to build that network.
+The components are not new.
+Private APNs are sold to enterprises today for IoT fleet management.
+M2M eSIM remote provisioning is a GSMA standard deployed at scale.
+WireGuard is in the Linux kernel.
+GTP-U is how mobile data has worked for decades.
+CAMO is the recognition that these components, composed in a specific architecture, produce mobile onion routing as an emergent property — and the formal specification of that architecture so anyone can implement it.

 ---